velipso/polybooljs/README.md

 Fortunately, `PolyBool` has already figured out (or stolen) the required formulas, so all you need to do is provide an `epsilon` value, and everything will (read: should) work.

-The current default is `0.0000000001`.
-That works for the most part.
 If your polygons are really really large or really really tiny, then you will probably have to come up with your own epsilon value.

 If `PolyBool` detects that your epsilon is too small, it will throw an error to try and help you.